ufs-za/human_language_technology_for_sasl/readme.md

 ## ✅ Features

 * Annotated datasets and glossing dictionaries
+* Synthetic datasets including meshes (STL) and video frames (PNG) for fingerspelling
+* Metadata files (JSON) for meshes and synthetic video lots, detailing variations and hand details
 * Streamlit applications for interactive demos (e.g., Lebitso App)
 * Code and models for preprocessing, analysis, and AI training
 * Ethical licensing and data governance documentation